-7.NS.A.2 Multiply and divide integers and other rational numbers.
-Content Standards 7.NS.A.2a Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as $(-1)(-1) = 1$ and the rules for multiplying signed numbers.
-Interpret products of rational numbers by describing real-world context.
-7.NS.A.2b Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
-If p and q are integers, then $-(p/q) = (-p)/q = p/(-q)$ .
+7.NS.A.2 Multiply and divide integers and other rational numbers. numbers by requiring the operations, particularly the at multiplication is extended from fractions to rational at operations continue to satisfy the properties of distributive property, leading to products such as (-1)(- ultiplying signed numbers.
+Interpret products of rational -world context.
+Content Standards 7.NS.A.2b Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
+If p and q are integers, then -(p/q) = (-p)/q = p/(-q).
 Interpret quotients of rational numbers by describing real-world context.
-7.NS.A.2d Convert a rational number to decimal form using long division; know th the decimal form of a rational number terminates in 0's or eventually repeats.
+7.NS.A.2c Apply properties of operations as strategies to multiply and divide rational numbers.
+7.NS.A.2d Convert a rational number to decimal form using long division; know that the decimal form of a rational number terminates in 0's or eventually repeats.
 Explanations Multiplication and division of integers is an extension of multiplication and division of whole numbers.
 Content Limits Rational numbers 7.NS.2a and 2b require the incorporation of a negative value Context Context is allowed.
-Sample Ta sk Demands Common Item Formats Students will be required to a decimal. o convert a rational number Students will be required to determine a product or quotient given an expression or real-world situation.
+Sample Ta sk Demands Common Item Formats Students will be required to convert a rational number to a decimal.
+Students will be required to determine a product or quotient given an expression or real-world situation.
 Equation Response Graphic Response Multiple Choice Response Multi-Select Response Students will be required to identify properties of values given a number line or calculation, using variables rather than actual numbers.